scotthmurray/d3-book/README.md

 This version is **in progress for the second edition**.
 You probably don’t want this version, as it will only be of interest to Scott.

-Check [the release page](https://github.com/alignedleft/d3-book/releases) to download version 1.0, which matches code shown in the first edition of the book, published March 2013.
+For version 1.0, which matches code shown in the **first edition of the book** (published March 2013), see [the release page](https://github.com/alignedleft/d3-book/releases).